 - Group tours: Most rates are shown in South African Rand (ZAR).
 The currency converter provided on our website can be used as a guideline to show the currency you prefer.
-Once you book a tour, the South African Rand amount will be converted to EURO.
+Once you book a tour, the South African Rand amount will be converted to EURO (or another major currency such as USA Dollar or British Pound if you prefer).
 We will use the average exchange rate of the last 7 days.

 - Kilimanjaro and Tanzania Safaris: these rates are shown in American Dollar (U$).
-Once you book a Kilimanjaro climb or Tanzania 4×4 Safari, the American Dollar amount will be converted to EURO.
+Once you book a Kilimanjaro climb or Tanzania 4×4 Safari, the American Dollar amount will be converted to EURO (or another major currency such as British Pound if you prefer).
 We will use the average exchange rate of the last 7 days.

 - For more information about pricing, have a look at the "Payment and Invoice" section in our Terms and Conditions.

 What is the activity package?